tkngch/MCMC-for-Nested-Data/README.md

 How to run examples
 -------------------

-The root directory is here (where this README.md is).
+The root directory is here (where this README.md is located).

 ```
 python -m example.distribution